 Textbook requirements may vary from one teaching period to the next.

-Across the world, communities of worshippers maintain a set of beliefs in their religious practices and ethical rules.
-The different religions that have evolved in different places all have their own set of beliefs and customs that regulate their lives.
-This subject presents a comparative study of the five major world religions; Hinduism, Buddhism, Judaism, Christianity, and Islam.
-You will focus on both the foundation and development of each of these religions, with an emphasis on comparatively examining their central beliefs and practices in the contemporary world.
-In doing so, you will gain a deeper knowledge of the nature and variety of world religions and develop your capacity to understand others.
+Around the world, communities of worshippers follow a set of beliefs in their religious practices and ethical rules.
+Religious traditions that have evolved in different places have all developed their own set of beliefs and customs that regulate their lives.
+The focus of this subject is a comparative study of the five major world religions: Hinduism, Buddhism, Judaism, Christianity, and Islam.
+You will study the foundations and development of each of these religions, with an emphasis on comparing their beliefs and practices in the contemporary world.
+In doing so, you will gain a deeper knowledge of the nature and variety of world religions and develop your ability to understand others.

 Assessment 1 Short answers: 1000 words.
 Relates to Learning Outcomes 1-2,4 Assessment 2 Essay: 2000 words.
 Relates to Learning Outcomes 1-4 Assessment 3 Participation exercise: 500 words.
 Relates to Learning Outcomes 1-2,4